Test of Mathematics for University Admission: History

 Research indicates that the test has good predictive validity, with good correlation between candidates' scores in the test and their performance in their exams at the end of first year university study.
 There is also correlation between A-level Further Maths performance and performance in the test.

 Changes

-Before 2024, the test was administered by Cambridge Assessment Admissions Testing, but since the 2024 round, it has been adminstered by Pearson Vue instead.
+Before 2024, the test was administered by Cambridge Assessment Admissions Testing, but since the 2024 round, it has been administered by Pearson Vue instead.
 Candidates now complete the exam in a Pearson test center, when the previously would have sat the test at their school or at a registered test centre.
 Under the new format, mathematical working is completed in booklets of laminated paper using whiteboard markers, where candidates may request new booklets for writing in when needed.

 Test format and specification

-The Test of Mathematics for University Admission is a paper-based 2 hour and 30 minute long test, which is to be completed without dictionaries or calculators.
+The Test of Mathematics for University Admission is a computer-based 2 hour and 30 minute long test, which is to be completed without dictionaries or calculators.
 It has two papers which are taken consecutively: